Celebrating

 Get Tickets

 The Weight of Ink is an historical novel and the winner of the Jewish National Book Award.
 The novel tells the story of two historians uncovering the secret history of a young Jewish woman living in London in the 1660s, and features alternating storylines set in the 21st and 17th centuries.
 The novel explores themes of resilience, agency, and forbidden love.
-On Sunday, October 12, at 4:30 pm., author Rachel Kadish will discuss her critically acclaimed novel The Weight of Ink, winner of the National Jewish Book Award.
-She will then discuss excerpts from a theatrical adaptation being developed by Kate Kohler Amory and Tamara Hickey.
-This event is open to all A+ ticket holders and those making a donation of $100 or more to the weekend; for more information, email development@shakespeare.org.
+On Sunday, Oct.
+12, at 4:30 pm., select scenes will be presented from a new theatrical adaptation of the National Jewish Book Award-winning novel The Weight of Ink by Rachel Kadish, currently in development by Kate Kohler Amory and Tamara Hickey.
+These excerpts will be followed by a talk and Q&A session with Kadish and a reception at 6 pm.
+This event is open to all A+ ticket holders and those making a donation of $100 or more to the weekend; to make a donation, visit shakespeare.org/donate and enter “weight of ink’ in the Donation Notes, or email development@shakespeare.org for more information.

 Cast & Crew